ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 ## Architecture — In the small
+The architecture of our Chirp application follows the onion architecture to secure loosely coupled layers and to ensure compliance with the IoC principle.

-The Chirp architecture is using the onion architecture which is composed of 4 layers.
+The onion architecture is composed of 4 layers.
 The innermost layer consists of our domain model.
 In the second layer we have our repositories, which are responsible for interacting directly with the data model, along with our Data Transfer Objects.
 The third layer is the service layer, which translates the data output by the repositories into DTOs, so that it may be used on the fourth and outermost web layer.
 The fourth layer also contains our tests.
 ![](images/OnionArchitecture.png) \
 *Illustration of our architecture*